fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/transaction-plans-workflow.md

-## Transaction Plan Workflow in RTA
+## Transaction Plans Workflow in RTA

 This flow can be used to create a transaction plan in RTA.